venam/blog/_posts/2015-05-28-evolution-factors.markdown

 arguable luck.
 However, it is still practically impossible to guess if what is tested in the labs is relevant or not.
 You can do your own online search about those experiments, for example [this](http://www.wired.com/2009/05/ribonucleotides/) one.
+They are also doing amazing researches in the [evolutionary biology](https://en.wikipedia.org/wiki/Evolutionary_biology) field.

 In no particular order of appreciation, the next few points are what I think